 Once the charcoals have reached their desired level place them at the head of the charcoal semi-circle touching the first pyramid.
 These burning charcoals will create a domino effect burning through the pyramids one by one delivering heat to your ribs.
 Beef ribs want to be slow smoked at 225-250 degrees.
 Keep in mind if you decide to use wood in the smoking process you may need to adjust the vents to compensate for the additional heat that takes place as the wood is burned.

-Now as I write this I am actually running the barbecue for some Beef Ribs.
+Now as I write this I'm actually running the barbecue for some Beef Ribs.
 I'm using my 3-2-1 process with a twist.
 I've been into the barbecue process for about 2-1/2 hours and just as I thought the temperature has crept up on me from 225 degrees to about 290 degrees.
 This creep usually happens when wood is introduced into the process.
 If you're using wood chips then you can easily compensate for the rise by adjusting the vents closing them slightly.
 This will burn less oxygen and will reduce the overall temperature.
-The adjustment process may take up to 8 or 10 minutes.
+The adjustment process may take up to eight or 10 minutes.
 So, once that happens and you've adjusted your vents just keep an eye out as the temperature slowly comes back in line.

 I must also say only adjust the top vent.
 Do not adjust the bottom vent until you see that you upper adjustments have little to no effect.
 If it's required that you adjust the bottom vents then only adjust them 1/4 of the way.
 It's very hard to restart a charcoal burn if the coals have all but gone out.
 Restarting the charcoals and achieving maximum temperature can take as much as 40 minutes.

 My adjustment after 10 minutes has yielded a decrease of about 15 degrees.
 I will need to adjust the vents again keeping in mind that once the wood is burned through I will need to open the vents to allow faster burning.
 Let's cover the question how much should you adjust or more like how do you determine the rate of adjustment.
-I'm going to show you an easy method for creating adjustments for your grill.
+I'm going to show you an easy method for creating adjustments for your grill vents.

 This process will require some basic tools.
 You'll need masking tape, a dark marker, a metal thermometer, BBQ grill with vents and about 10 minutes.
 Let’s first start with the bottom vents wide open.
 This setup will allow maximum draw of air across the charcoals.
 Second, let’s take some standard masking tape and circle the vent adjuster on the lid of the grill.
 Now with the vents fully opened, let’s take a marker and create a line out from the leftmost opening of each of the vents.
 Transfer that line down to the tape.
 Now, let’s move the adjuster to the right until the vents are fully closed.
 Transfer a line down from the leftmost opening onto the tape.
 These two lines represent the vent when it is fully opened.
 Now comes the really important part knowing how to segment the line.
 Let’s divide the distance between the two lines into increments just like you would see on a scale or thermometer.
 Each notch would represent 10 degrees on the scale.
 My notches would be about 1/8 inch apart and I would have approximately 5 notches representing about 5 degrees each.
 Even more important is to realize that if your vent adjuster has 4 holes then the total of the degrees is cumulative making a 1/8 inch adjustment equivalent to 20 degrees.
 Many ask, "is controlling the vents that critical and sensitive?"
 And the answer is, YES.